arananet/C64KBREPLACEMENT/README.md

 | C2     		| 15pf                   | 0805                          |
 | C3    		| 15pf    | 0805             |
 | C4   		| 470nf                 | 0805                   |

+# Build steps

+## Standard version:

+First you must solder the pinrows, then put one switch between the metal case and the pcb, this is to align the holes between the pcb and the switches.
+This is like a sandwich:

+Cherry Key switch
+Metal plate
+Pcb

+You must solder the cherry key switches to the pcb once you have put them all, and the solder part its the bottom part.

+## USB version

+Solder all the smd parts, the USB connector and then apply the same step put one switch between the metal case and the pcb, this is to align the holes between the pcb and the switches.
+This is like a sandwich:

+Cherry Key switch
+Metal plate
+Pcb

+Note: If the rowpins are too high or the usb metal shield are too high, you must cut before you put the metal case on top.
+Also it's good to isolate it with tape.

 # License